Frederick Bailey Deeming: First marriage

 Frederick Bailey Deeming was born in Ashby-de-la-Zouch, Leicestershire, England, the son of brazier Thomas Deeming and his wife Ann (née Bailey).
 According to writers Maurice Gurvich and Christopher Wray, Deeming was a "difficult child."
 At age 16 he ran away to sea, and thereafter he began a long career of crime, largely thieving and obtaining money under false pretenses.

 On 28 February 1881 he married Marie James, a slater's daughter one year Deeming's junior, at St Paul's, Tranmere.
-They lived briefly at Birkenhead, Cheshire before leaving for Melbourne in 1882.
+They lived briefly at Birkenhead, Cheshire, before leaving for Melbourne in 1882.
 Deeming's brother Alfred had married Marie's sister, Martha.
 Deeming and his wife, "a typical Welsh lass", moved to Australia in 1882, chiefly working in Sydney, but was also employed by John Danks, a Melbourne importer of plumbing and gas fitting supplies.
 Deeming's Melbourne employers regarded him as an excellent worker and extended him 200 pounds credit, supposedly to open a business in Rockhampton, Queensland.
 The money was never repaid.

 Deeming is also known to have worked for a Sydney gasfitter, where he was charged with theft of brass fittings from his employer.
 He indignantly denied the theft, but the items were found at his home and he was sentenced to six weeks' imprisonment.
 Deeming pretended to faint when the sentence was pronounced.
 After his release from prison, Deeming continued to work in Sydney as a gasfitter until, in December 1887, he was again committed for trial, now on a charge of fraudulent insolvency.
 He disappeared from New South Wales while on bail.
-By 1886 Deeming and Marie had two Australian-born daughters, Bertha and Marie.
+By 1886 Deeming and Marie had two Australian-born daughters, Bertha (born around 1881) and Marie or Mary (born around 1884) - they were later followed by Sidney (born around 1886) and Leala (18 months old at the time of her death).